kaarencristina/kaarencristina/README.md

 ## About Me
-Hello!
-I'm Karen, a technology enthusiast passionate about learning and exploring new areas.
+I am a technology enthusiast passionate about learning and exploring new areas.
 I hold a degree in Systems Analysis and Development and had the opportunity to participate in an exchange program in the United States, which broadened my worldview and enhanced my communication skills.

 ###